amanda07511/QualiteAir/README.md

+AIRQUALITY
-AIRQUALITY—  Sample App for Android
+Sample App for Android
 This is a sample app using diferents library's for android, based in http://aqicn.org/api/ API

 About Aqicn
 Is an API which provide information about the enviroment measure like air quality, humidity, tempeture etc. of differents points of the word.

-About Egg
+About Airquality
 Is an app where you can search a citie and save it to see more information about it and see the if there's an ideal air condition.

 What do (03.04.2017):